jboss-developer/jboss-eap-quickstarts/ejb-timer/README.md

 The following EJB 3.1 Timer services are demonstrated:

  * `@Schedule`: Uses this annotation to mark a method to be executed according to the calendar schedule specified in the attributes of the annotation.
 This example schedules a message to be printed to the server console every 6 seconds.
  * `@Timeout`: Uses this annotation to mark a method to execute when a programmatic timer goes off.
-This example sets the timer to go off every 3 seconds.
+This example sets the timer to go off every 3 seconds, at which point the method prints a message to the server console.

 System requirements